 SPF only tells you how much UVB protection a sunscreen gives you, and no information about UVA.
 Specifically, the SPF tells you how much longer it takes for your skin to burn under UVB radiation with the sunscreen, compared to without.
 For example, if your unprotected skin burns in 10 minutes on a particular day, an SPF 30 sunscreen (applied correctly, and assuming it’s photostable) would protect you from burning until after 300 minutes.
 SPF numbers are determined by testing each sunscreen in a laboratory – sunscreens containing the same amounts of the same active ingredients don’t necessarily have the same SPF value.

 Annoyingly, the different SPF numbers aren’t straightforward to interpret – SPF 30 isn’t twice as protective as SPF 15.
-SPF 15 already blocks 93% of UVB, while SPF 30 only blocks a tad more (97%).
-Because of this confusion, some countries don’t allow sunscreens to claim over SPF 50 (which only provides a tiny bit more protection than SPF 30 at 98%).
+If the right amount of sunscreen is applied, SPF 15 blocks 93% of UVB, while SPF 30 blocks a tad more (97%).
+Because of this confusion, some countries don’t allow sunscreens to claim over SPF 50 (which blocks 98%).
 It’s still a good idea to use a high SPF sunscreen, as most people apply too little and get a lower amount of protection than it says on the bottle.

 Sunscreens and UVA